Last and First Men: Reception

 Wendy Graham reviewed Last and First Men for Adventurer magazine and stated that "I found the story was very gloomy on the whole.
 We all know that there is much wrong with mankind at present, but there is much about us which gives rise to cautious optimism as well, and Stapledon seems to be overly enamoured of the romantic view that suicide is a noble gesture, both individually and racially at times."

 In popular culture

 Characters discuss the novel in H. G. Wells' Star Begotten.

-The novel appears in the computer game Deus Ex as a reference when a corporation in the game allegedly tries to develop the Second Men in the series, but also in a much broader aspect as the game deals with genetic engineering, the next phase of evolution and human augmentations.
+The novel appears in the computer game Deus Ex as a reference when a corporation in the game allegedly tries to develop the Second Men in the series.
+In a broader aspect as the game deals with genetic engineering, the next phase of evolution and human augmentations.
 Also similar to the book are the options presented to the player as to where human kind will go next: a fall back into an almost savage state of humanity, a keeping of the status quo or an extreme progression with the danger of sacrificing basic rights.